NicolaBernini/Brainteaser1/math/statistics/point_distrib_dist1.md

 Hint: Define a distance measeure

+What is a very typical application of this approach ?

 <br/>

 Q2) What is the purpose of estimating the probability of a certain point belonging to a certain Set of Sample Points ?